Accounts & Eligibility - Alumni

 Any IT services you're entitled to in your new role will remain active.
 If your email or cloud storage capacity is lower than before, any services that exceed the new storage quota will be read-only.

-If you regain eligibility after the date specified in OIT's email about changing to a retiree Microsoft license, you should expect your previous IT services to have been deactivated and your non-email accounts deleted.
+If you regain eligibility after the date specified in OIT's email about changing to an alumni Microsoft license, you should expect your previous IT services to have been deactivated and your non-email accounts deleted.

 When you're onboarded into your new role, OIT will reactivate services and provision new accounts as needed.